 Here’s a general rule-of-thumb from the IRS for determining if you should be paying taxes quarterly:

-If you expect to owe more than $1,000 in taxes for the year for your independent contractor or freelancer work (which amounts to around $3,000 or more in profit) then you should consider paying quarterly taxes.
+If you expect to owe more than $1,000 in taxes for the year for your independent contractor or freelancer work (which is around $3,000 or more in profit), then you should consider paying quarterly taxes.

 Catch will help you stay prepared for quarterly taxes, but it’s up to you to determine exactly what you owe the IRS each quarter.
 Here are two forms you can use to calculate and file quarterly taxes: